shreyanth-sureshkrishnaa/metapro/README.md

-# MetaPro: Bulk Metadata Extractor
+# metapro: Bulk Metadata Extractor

-MetaPro is a high-performance forensic tool designed for the bulk extraction, analysis, and visualization of digital metadata from image files.
+metapro is a high-performance forensic tool designed for the bulk extraction, analysis, and visualization of digital metadata from image files.
 It leverages ExifTool for deep metadata parsing and provides a unified interface for temporal and geospatial analysis.

 ## Core Capabilities